Xunnamius/projector-lens-lib-cjs/CONTRIBUTING.md

   - Also
     [gathers test coverage data](https://jestjs.io/docs/en/cli.html#--coverageboolean)
     as HTML files (under `coverage/`)
+  - Can also run `npm run test-integration` to run all the integration tests
 - `npm run test-integration-node` to run integration tests on the last three LTS Node versions
 - `npm run test-integration-browser` to run browser integration tests with